Lune - a freetime project.

 Tangible Light Interaction

-While working at IDEO in Chicago, I met lovely and talented people, but could not work with them due to differing projects.
-This gave me the initiative to ask for a freetime project, we could all do together and improve / learn new skills.
+While working at IDEO in Chicago, I met many talented people, but could not work with them due to differing projects.
+Therefore Lene and I took the initiative to work together in our freetime and improve / learn new skills.

 Freetime project // Interaction & Product Design // Support by Rob Rehr (Electro ingenieur at IDEO) // Project with Lene Rydningen

 This project was a collaboration between the Interaction Design intern at IDEO - Lene Rydningen and the electro engineer Rob Rehr - employee at IDEO.
 It started between Lene and I, as we decided to do a project together for fun.
 We wanted to learn from each other and create a minimal lamp which you can lay on a table as well as hanging on the wall.

 Colors, shapes and materials are fun to explore!
 A combination between a hard an natural material and textile for the interaction should transport a cosy and connected feel.

 If you prefer, you can put the lamp on the table and use it as a decoration piece.
 Or you can simply hand it onto the wall to brighten up the room.